IamFlowZ/aws-cdk-split-horizon-dns/README.md

 for notes on deploying the project on a live system.

 See [the API Doc for extended details](./API.md)
+Also see unit tests for extended usage details.

 `npm install aws-cdk-split-horizon-dns`
 Then in your code: